Ofenhed/Steganography/README.md

 PBKDF2 is sensitive to SIMD brute force attacks, so in the future I will move away from it as my default PRNG.

+The PNG images are sensitive to statistical analysis of colors.
+I plan on reading up on which kinds of statistics are used for this kind of analysis and try to figure out if it's something I can compensate for.

 ## Future thoughts
 I will add additional PRNG's.
 The ones that comes to mind now is AES256 and scrypt.
 The plan is to let multiple PRNG's generate bitstreams and xor them all together into a single PRNG stream.